 New Clubs and Clubs of Special Interest.
 The Governor shall:

-Sign Authorization Form for Organizing a New Zonta Club (available on the Zonta International website under Member Resources/Forms) and submit the form to Zonta International Headquarters.
+Sign Authorization Form for organizing a New Zonta Club (available on the Zonta International website under Member Resources/Forms) and submit the form toZonta International Headquarters.

 Supervise the organization of new clubs.